Cap Rate Explained – How to Calculate Cap Rate?

 The Capitalization Rate Formula Calculator

-We can determine the capitalization rate by dividing some property’s net operating income by the price asked or the price offered.
+Determining cap rate can be done by dividing some property’s net operating income by the price asked or the price offered.
 These rates can vary for each seller and buyer.
 For a buyer to find the value and the maximum price of a property, he needs data on the property:

 GOI – operating expenses = NOI (net operating income).
 The NOI establishes a return of capital invested (mortgage and equity financing) to purchase and renovate the property (this is also referred to as the recovery of invested capital allocated to improvements) and return gains on capital invested (the taxable part).